 There are different outcomes of calls; for example, voicemail, dead number, receptionist and decision-maker (customer).
 You should take these outcomes into consideration: What outcome do you want to measure on?

-You can visualize this KPI on your call center dashboard from Plecto in a ‘Number Box’ in order to display the total number of calls made for the entire team, or you can visualize it in a table and show calls per sales agent.
+These call center KPIs can be visualized on a Plecto dashboard in a ‘Number Box’ in order to display the total number of calls made for the entire team, or you can visualize it in a table and show calls per sales agent.

 Calls per sales agent define how often your agents are on a task.
 This will tell you the level of activity among your employees.
 This information can help you determine when it is important to motivate your teams with a sales contest.